davidohne/Zyxel_NR7302/zycasting/README.md

 # Flashing Firmwares on non-acceptable or soft-bricked devices

-Instructions and findings by Chris K. / xpla@lteforum.at
+Instructions and findings by Chris / xpla@lteforum.at

 ## How-To zycast